As you can see in the Shape panel, texts have most of the same options as Curves.

 Blender comes with a built-in font by default that is displayed in each of the four font style data-block menus.
 The built-in font is always present and shows in this list as „Bfont“.
 The data-block menu contains a list displaying the currently loaded fonts.
 Select one for each font style.

-To load a different Font, click one of the Load buttons in the Font panel and navigate to a valid font.
-The File Browser will give all valid fonts a capital F icon, as seen in Loading a Type 1 font file.
+To load a different Font, click one of the Load buttons in the Font panel and navigate to a font file.
+The File Browser will give all valid fonts a capital „F“ icon.

 Location of Fonts on Unix